lmweber/lmweber.github.io/pages/software.md

 ### Selected code repositories

+- [nnSVG-analyses](https://github.com/lmweber/nnSVG-analyses): Code repository to reproduce analyses and figures in our paper on the 'nnSVG' method (Weber et al. 2022).

 - [snp-dmx-cancer](https://github.com/lmweber/snp-dmx-cancer): Snakemake pipeline and code repository to reproduce analyses and figures in our paper evaluating genetic variation-based demultiplexing for single-cell RNA sequencing (Weber et al. 2021).

 - [diffcyt-evaluations](https://github.com/lmweber/diffcyt-evaluations): Code repository to reproduce analyses and figures in our paper introducing the 'diffcyt' framework (Weber et al. 2019).